e-vissch/hydra_lightning_template/README.md

 # hydra_lightning_template
 Base using hydra/lightning for deep learning.
-This is very loosely based on HyenaDNA, it has probably diverged a little bit from there too.
+This is very loosely based on HyenaDNA, but has diverged quite a bit.

 ### Overview